marietolteca00/eds220-hwk4/README.md

-# LA Wildfire and Social Impacts
+# Mapping the 2025 Eaton and Palisades Wildfires in Los Angeles County and Social Impacts
 # Author: Marie Tolteca
 # Date: 12/12/2025